brohound/distanceCalculator/README.md

 # Testing
 ===
 Please add your testcase to tests directory.
 Please look at tests/testInviteCustomers.js for an example.
+To execute a testcase, please run node tests/<fileName>.js